-If your primary goal in paying off debt is to lower your DTI, the bill-to-balance strategy might be your best bet.
+If your primary goal in paying off debt is to lower your small business debt-to-income, the bill-to-balance strategy might be your best bet.
 The basic structure is similar to the snowball and avalanche method, but your priority is the debt in which the monthly payment is the largest percentage of the balance.

 Example: You have two credit cards and a car loan.
 Each month, you pay $150 toward your $5,000 loan balance as well as $25 on your $300 card balance and $40 on your $200 card balance.
 The $40 payment makes up the highest percentage of the individual card balance, so paying that off would lower your DTI most quickly.

-If you're a homeowner, you can tap the equity you've built to reduce your debt load and improve your DTI.
+If you’re a homeowner, you can tap the equity you’ve built to reduce your debt load and improve your small business debt-to-income ratio.
 Again, there are a few ways you can go about doing so.